-A person who has a seizure for the first time should talk to a healthcare provider, such as a doctor or nurse practitioner.
-The provider will talk to the person about what happened, and look for the cause of the seizure.
+A person who has a seizure for the first time should talk to a health care provider, such as a doctor or nurse practitioner.
+The provider will ask the person what happened, and look for the cause of the seizure.
 Many people who have seizures take tests such as brain scans for a closer look at what is going on.
 The most important step is to speak with your provider.

 - Surgery.
 When seizures come from a single area of the brain (focal seizures), surgery to remove that area may stop future seizures or make them easier to control with medicine.
 Epilepsy surgery is mostly used when the seizure focus is located in the temporal lobe of the brain.